+Are you ready for the funny dad story to end all funny dad stories?
+Brilliant, because here goes.
 I’ve never been a fashionista, but, apart from when savagely hungover, I have always taken some degree of a pride in my appearance.
 If my shirt had a stain, it was returned to the laundry bin.
 If my jeans developed a hole, they were sent to my mother for sewing.
-If my shoes and jacket didn’t match, one of the items was removed and replaced.
+And if my shoes and jacket didn’t match, one of the items was removed and replaced.
 Then I became a dad and, due to a mixture of tiredness and my desire to get out of the house at some point before the end of the working day, these standards disappeared in my rear view mirror.

 Forget belts, pocket squares and watches.
 My go-to accessories for spring, summer, autumn and winter are now vomit, regurgitated milk and snot.
 And do you know what?
 Despite walking around like a human tissue for the best part of a year, no-one really batted an eyelid.
-Then 27 November 2016 happened.
+Then the funny dad story of 27 November 2016 happened.

 Aside from the fact we were staying in a swish hotel in Dubai, this particular Sunday began like most other days.
 The Bubster woke up at 3am, 5am and, then finally, 9am.
 At this point we wrestled him into a new nappy, a t-shirt and some shorts, grabbed his baby porridge and headed for breakfast.
 Twenty minutes later he was half-a-bowl down and that’s when it happened.
 Bowel emptying time.